AliviaK/The-Java-Collective/journal.md

 + Troubleshooting of null database column & bad insertion of data
 + A dependency was needed to convert an object to JSON
 + We needed to switch data types to prevent zeros from being stripped
++ Swagger complication
++ Discussion of complications with returning range of years versus single year led to determining the return of one year is best for functionality and conciseness
 ## Week 4
 + Met several times over the weekend to prioritize tasks and finalize functionality.
 Regularly deploying to AWS to see progress.